eatnumber1/russ.har.mn/index.markdown

 # Academics
-The main focus of my work at the moment is the completion of my studies at the [Rochester Institute of Technology](http://www.rit.edu/) which I attend as a full-time student and hope to complete my studies at the end of February, 2012.
+The main focus of my work at the moment is the completion of my studies at the [Rochester Institute of Technology](http://www.rit.edu/) which I attend as a full-time student.
+Studying computer science, I hope to complete my studies at the end of February, 2012.
 =--

 +-- {.section}